 10. Revolut <18

-Revolut is a fintech banking app that has a Junior version for kids 6-17.
+Revolut is a fintech banking app with a Junior version for kids 6-17.

 When you open up a Revolut account, you can get a Revolut <18 account for your child.

 Fees vary based on the type of Revolut account you choose for yourself.
-Each Revolut <18 account comes with a teen card and the ability for parent to transfer to the teen account.
+Each Revolut <18 account comes with a teen card and the ability for parents to transfer to the teen account.

 The Revolut account offers additional features depending on the plan you choose, such as investing and more.
 Interest is paid on Revolut accounts as well.